 Erica Vogel (Ph.D., 2011)

-Dr. Vogel is currently a Korea Foundation Postdoctoral Fellow at the Center for East Asian and Pacific Studies at the University of Illinois Urbana-Champaign.
 She conducted field research in both South Korea and Peru looking at issues of transnational migration, globalization, religious conversion and cosmopolitanism through the example of Peruvians who travel to Korea in search of factory work.
 Her dissertation, “Converting Dreams: Money, Religion and Belonging Amongst Peruvian Migrant Laborers in South Korea” looks at how global hierarchies are produced and re-interpreted through religious, policy, and labor channels.
 She argues that undocumented Peruvian workers—a relatively small group of unlikely migrant laborers in South Korea—create and reveal transnational connections, blockages and desires in ways that more visible groups of migrants do not.
 Her ethnography explores what it means to be an undocumentable, unauthorized person in our globalizing world.
 The Fulbright Hays Doctoral Dissertation Research Abroad program, the Korea Foundation, the Pacific Rim Research Foundation, Center for Asian Studies and the Department of Anthropology at UCI funded this research.

 Neha Vora (Ph.D., 2008)

-In July 2008, Dr. Vora became Assistant Professor in the Department of Anthropology at Texas A&M University, where she is also an Associated Faculty with the Women's Studies Program.
-Dr. Vora's current manuscript, titled "Participatory Exclusion: The Emirati State, Forms of Belonging, and Dubai's Indian Middle-Class," investigates the effects of Dubai's aggressive post-oil development strategy, which relies upon foreign investment and labor while denying migrant belonging.
+In July 2008, Dr. Vora became Assistant Professor in the Department of Anthropology at Texas A&M University, where she was an Associated Faculty with the Women's Studies Program.
+Dr. Vora's manuscript, titled "Participatory Exclusion: The Emirati State, Forms of Belonging, and Dubai's Indian Middle-Class," investigated the effects of Dubai's aggressive post-oil development strategy, which relies upon foreign investment and labor while denying migrant belonging.
 As citizens become a diminishing minority, the UAE state is increasingly interested in policing the boundaries of national identity, and state discourses often stress that foreigners are not migrants but temporary "guest workers."
 Vora, through detailed ethnographic observations and interviews, demonstrates that Indians, despite having no access to formal citizenship, actually experience Dubai as an extension of India.
 However, middle-class Indians are also integral to the legitimacy of the Emirati state and participate in reifying the division between citizen and foreigner in the UAE.
 While structural inequality is often thought to be the result of state-sanctioned exploitation of migrant laborers, Vora argues that it is actually maintained through the convergence of expatriate and governmental conceptual vocabularies, which both consider economy, culture, and nation as distinct bounded domains to which only certain populations have access.